 Writing about the various ways to improve your credit really could be an article on its own because there is so much that goes into improving your credit.

-When you pulled your credit you should have noted any areas that stood out as “critical or bringing your down.
+When you pulled your credit you should have noted any areas that stood out as “critical or bringing you down”.
 These are the areas that are hurting your score the most and are the areas you should begin focusing on to improve that particular area.

 The one thing you need to do right now to start improving your credit is to begin paying your bills on time and to keep your credit balances low.